mayawarrier/intel8080-emulator/README.md

 An Intel 8080 microprocessor emulator.
 Features:
 - Accurate and complete (see test results below)
-- Supports async 8080 interrupts (see tests/INTERRUPT.COM)
+- Supports async 8080 interrupts (see tests/bin/INTERRUPT.COM)
 - Portable:
-    - The base library (libi8080) is written in C89, is freestanding, and can run without a std library (define I8080_NO_STDLIB)
+    - libi8080 is C89-compatible, freestanding, and can run without a std library (define I8080_NO_STDLIB)
-    - The command line interface is written in C++11 (GCC >= 4.9, clang >= 3.1, MSVC >= VS 2015 should work)
+    - Testing tool is written in C++11 (GCC >= 4.9, clang >= 3.1, MSVC >= VS 2015 should work)
     - Supports CMake versions as low as 3.1.

 ### Targets
 - libi8080: base library that can be used standalone to emulate an 8080.
-- i8080emu: command line interface to run tests or simple CP/M-80 binaries.
+- i8080emu: command line tool to run tests or simple CP/M-80 binaries.

 ## Building
 Install [CMake](https://cmake.org/).